edespino/cloudberry-site/docs/sql-stmts/drop-extension.md

 `DROP EXTENSION` removes extensions from the database.
 Dropping an extension causes its component objects to be dropped as well.

 :::info
 The supporting extension files that were installed to create the extension (for example, the library and `.control` files) are not deleted.
-The files must be manually removed from the Cloudberry Database hosts.
+The files must be manually removed from the Apache Cloudberry hosts.
 :::

 You must own the extension to use `DROP EXTENSION`.